pretzelhammer/rust-blog/posts/sizedness-in-rust.md

   |                ^^^^^^^^^^ the trait `Trait` cannot be made into an object
 ```

-Lets try to make an `?Sized` trait with a `Sized` method and see if we can cast it to a trait object:
+Let's try to make an `?Sized` trait with a `Sized` method and see if we can cast it to a trait object:

 ```rust
 trait Trait {